 I too look forward to summer with the same excitement as everyone else but I’m not looking forward to the beach and sunshine as much as I am looking forward to the time and freedom to learn something new, make something cool, or improve myself.

-This summer I’ve spent a lot of time going on hikes and taking care of my physical well-being more than I have in quite some time and that has certainly been energizing but this post is about another habit that I have picked up which I believe is going to translate to a better lifestyle even when I have to be in front of the classroom at 7:30 AM.
+This summer I’ve spent a lot of time going on hikes and taking care of my physical well-being more than I have in quite some time and that has undoubtedly been energizing, but this post is about another habit that I have picked up which I believe is going to translate to a better lifestyle even when I have to be in front of the classroom at 7:30 AM.

 Enter the Drafts app on my Apple Watch

 At the end of the school year, I traded in my old Apple Watch Series 2 for a new Apple Watch Series 4.
 I was excited about the improved heart rate functionality and activity monitoring that would help track my workouts.
 I did not realize how drastically better the Apple Watch Series 4 would be as an actual computing device.

 The Series 4 really turn things around for how I use my Apple Watch, and hands-down the most used complication on my watch is Drafts.

 Drafts is an iOS and macOS app which is excellent for capturing text.
 It has tons of things that I will talk about in future posts related to automation.
 Still, the feature that has helped me more than anything else has been the ability to click on the complication, and I have my watch instantly transcribing what I say into a new draft in my inbox.